Open Rank Faculty Position in Theoretical Quantum Information Science

 Categories: Instructional / Teaching Faculty

-As part of plans to build on existing strengths, expand in the field of quantum information science, and align with state-wide investments in data sciences and cybersecurity, the College of Science at Virginia Tech (http://www.science.vt.edu/) invites applications for a tenure-track faculty position in Theoretical Quantum Information Science at any rank (assistant professor, associate professor, or full professor).
-Areas of interest include, but are not limited to, quantum information theory, quantum error correction, quantum algorithms, quantum control, quantum sensing, the interface of quantum information and many-body theory, holography in quantum information, quantum networks, theory of entanglement, adiabatic quantum computation, and topological quantum computation.
+As part of plans to build on existing strengths, to expand our newly established Virginia Tech Center for Quantum Information Science and Engineering (VTQ), and to align with state-wide investments in data sciences and cybersecurity, the Department of Physics at Virginia Tech (http://www.phys.vt.edu) invites applications for a tenure-track faculty position in Theoretical Quantum Information Science at any rank (assistant professor, associate professor, or full professor).
+Areas of interest include, but are not limited to, quantum information theory, quantum error correction, quantum algorithms, quantum control, the interface of quantum information and many-body theory, holography in quantum information, quantum networks, and quantum sensing.

-Applicants must hold a Ph.D. in math, physics or a closely related field by appointment start date.
-They should demonstrate a strong record of accomplishments and creativity in quantum information science research; a desire to advise and teach a student body which is diverse with respect to socio-economic status, interests, and abilities; and commitment / sensitivity to address issues of diversity in the university community.
+Applicants must hold a Ph.D. or equivalent in physics or a closely related field and must have postdoctoral experience at the time of the appointment.
+They should demonstrate a strong record of accomplishments and creativity in theoretical quantum information science research; a desire to advise and teach a student body which is diverse with respect to socio-economic status, interests, and abilities; and commitment / sensitivity to address issues of diversity in the university community.
 The position requires occasional travel to attend conferences and meetings.

-Candidates should apply at https://jobs.vt.edu/ (#511485).
+Candidates should apply at http://listings.jobs.vt.edu/ (#518296).
 The application package must include (i) a cover letter, (ii) curriculum vitae with publication list, (iii) a statement of ongoing and planned research, (iv) a brief description of teaching philosophy, and (v) a statement of any previous activities or future plans aimed at expanding diversity and/or mentoring of underrepresented groups, and how the applicant will further Virginia Tech’s commitment to build a culturally diverse educational environment (http://www.inclusive.vt.edu/).
 Applicants should arrange for three letters of recommendation to be directly emailed to email@example.com.
-Review of applications will begin on November 18, 2019, and will continue until the position is filled; to ensure full consideration, complete application packages and reference letters should be received by November 18, 2019.
+Review of applications will begin on December 3, 2021, and will continue until the position is filled; to ensure full consideration, complete application packages and reference letters should be received by December 3, 2021.
 As part of the hiring process, the successful applicant must pass a criminal background check.
-The expected position starting date is August 10, 2020.
-Questions regarding the position may be directed to firstname.lastname@example.org.
+The expected position starting date is August 10, 2022.

 Back to search results Apply now Refer a friend